 The Company is exposed to foreign currency risk on fluctuations related to cash, receivables and accounts payable and accrued liabilities that are denominated in US\$ and A-Peso.
-A 10% fluctuation in the US\$ against A-Peso and US\$ against the Canadian dollar simultaneously, would affect profit and loss for the year by approximately \$256,000.
+A 10% fluctuation in the US\$ against A-Peso and US\$ against the Canadian dollar simultaneously, would not have a significant affect on profit and loss for the period.